melody-an/tensorflow-optimization/eXLA_README.md

 # eXLA-v2

 This project is built on top of TensorFlow, XLA and eXLA.
-So the basic usage and building steps follow https://www.tensorflow.org/install/source?hl=en#docker_linux_builds and https://www.tensorflow.org/xla.
+So the basic usage and building steps follow https://www.tensorflow.org/install/source?hl=en#setup_for_linux_and_macos and https://www.tensorflow.org/xla.

+Note: As this project is an extension to eXLA, which is based on TensorFlow, the code base contains all the code of TensorFlow as well as the code of eXLA.
+The following files are new contributions to this project:
+* tensorflow/compiler/xla/service/hlo\_mco.h
+* tensorflow/compiler/xla/service/hlo\_mco.cc
+* tensorflow/compiler/xla/service/ reshape\_sinker.h
+* tensorflow/compiler/xla/service/reshape\_sinker.cc
+* tensorflow/compiler/xla/service/tensor\_splitter\_v2.h
+* tensorflow /compiler/xla/service/tensor\_splitter\_v2.cc

 ## Installation
 Here are a simplified version of building the project form scratch: